welteki/docs.actuated.dev/docs/faq.md

 MicroVMs are only started when needed, and are registered with GitHub by the official GitHub Actions runner, using a short-lived registration token.
 The token is been encrypted with the public key of the agent.
 This ensures no other agent could use the token to bootstrap a token to the wrong organisation.

 Learn more: [Self-hosted GitHub Actions API](https://docs.github.com/en/rest/actions/self-hosted-runners#create-a-registration-token-for-an-organization)

+## Glossary

+* `MicroVM` - a lightweight, single-use VM that is created by the Actuated Agent, and is destroyed after the build is complete.
+Common examples include [firecracker by AWS](https://firecracker-microvm.github.io/) and [Cloud Hypervisor](https://github.com/cloud-hypervisor/cloud-hypervisor)
+* `Guest Kernel` - a Linux kernel that is used together with a Root filesystem to boot a MicroVM and run your CI workloads
+* `Root filesystem` - an immutable image maintained by the actuated team containing all necessary software to perform a build
+* `Actuated` ('Control Plane') - a multi-tenant SaaS run by the actuated team responsible for scheduling MicroVMs to the Actuated Agent
+* `Actuated Agent` - the software component installed on your Server which runs a MicroVM when instructed by Actuated
+* `Actuated Server` ('Server') - a server on which the Actuated Agent has been installed, where your builds will execute.

 ## How does actuated compare to a self-hosted runner?